Matt-Cox1/Full_Phenomenological_SOEN/README.md

 4. `conda activate soen_env`
 5. `pip install -r requirements.txt`

 That should get the code downloaded and conda evironment set up.
-Then, the `main.py` application can be run:
+Then, the `main.py` application can be run inside a terminal:

 1. `python main.py` - this will pop up a window to train models on the MNIST dataset
 - To change the models that are generated when opening the GUI, go to `model_config_files/mnist_config.py`